ai-cfia/nachet-backend/TESTING.md

 ### Pass/Fail Criteria:

-- [ ] Pass if the data populates both the canvas and the results components with the prediction of the model (pipeline).
+- [ ] Pass if the data is populated on both the canvas and the results component with the prediction of the model (pipeline).
 - [ ] Fail if an alert is displayed with an error message.
-- [ ] Fail if the data does not populates the canvas and the results component
+- [ ] Fail if the data is not populated on the canvas and the results component
 - [ ] Fail if the inference is stuck in an infinite loop

 ---